Futur1stXD/NewsAnalysis/README.md

 [Outline potential future improvements or features your team would like to implement.]
 We have already demonstrated to you that we can train our model in different languages, so we would like to add the main languages for news analysis (Chinese, Korean, etc.).
 We could also train the model so that it can deduce the subjectivity of the news.
 And we could roughly train a model to predict exactly how much the price will fall due to the news.
+Also creating this project motivated us to learn more about ML and create more creative projects.

 ## Additional sources